hinter-net/hinter-cline/hinter-helper.md

 # sourcePath is empty, so the body of this file is sent.
 sourcePath: ""
 # destinationPath is empty, so it defaults to the draft's path.
-# If this draft is at "entries/foo/my-report.md", the destination will be "foo/my-report.md".
+# If this draft is at "entries/foo/my-report.md", the destinations will be peers/*/outgoing/foo/my-report.md
 destinationPath: ""
 ---